KaelynTaing/RL-Driving-Agent/README.md

+# Autonomous Driving RL Agent
+Worked with @TheAlex7, @richZ-Z, and @ninjadare for AI 271P in MCS program.

 # Gymnasium Examples
 Some simple examples of Gymnasium environments and wrappers.
 For some explanations of these examples, see the [Gymnasium documentation](https://gymnasium.farama.org).